Barry2310/microrealms/README.md

-# microrealms
+# microrealms_desktop
-Open source software assignment 2
+A desktop version of the microrealms game